defano/wyldcard/README.md

 go to background 3         -- first card with the third unique background in the stack
 ```

-## Messages and Handlers
+## Messages and handlers

 Stacks, backgrounds, cards, buttons and fields can be scripted in the HyperTalk language.
-A script is a set of _handlers_ and _functions_ that describe how the part reacts when HyperCard (or another script) sends a message to it.
-A _handler_ handles incoming messages; a _function_ is a subroutine that optionally returns a value to its caller.
+A script consists of a set of _message handlers_ and _function handlers_ that describe how the part reacts when HyperCard (or another script) sends a message to it.
+A message handler handles incoming messages; a _function handler_ is a subroutine that optionally returns a value to its caller.

 For example, a button could contain the script: